I

 Today's fire adds to several other suspicious incidents.

-Local TV station KTN has put together a reel of its news presenters announcing fire incidents at Gikomba market over the past five years:
+TV station KTN has put together a reel of its news presenters

-Local TV station KTN has put together a reel of its news presenters announcing fire incidents at Gikomba market over the past five years:
+announcing fire incidents at Gikomba market over the past five years:

 Gikomba is a vast market, very near to Nairobi's central business district.